 13. Lift up the edge of the parchment paper closest to you to roll the edge of the dough over the filling.

-15. Add another few spoonful's of the apple filling, parallel to the covered apple filling.
+15. Add more spoonful's of the apple filling, parallel to the covered apple filling.

-17. Transfer your apple strudel to the prepared baking sheet.
-Brush the top with the remaining melted butter.
+17. Transfer your apple strudel to a baking sheet.
+Brush the top with melted butter.

-19. Allow your strudel to cool for 20 minutes, then dust with powdered sugar.
+19. Allow it to cool for 20 minutes, then dust with powdered sugar.

-4. Knead the dough until the dough is soft and stretchy, after about 8 to 10 minutes.
+4. Knead the dough until it's soft and stretchy.

 6. Peel, quarter, and thinly slice the apples.
-Discard the cores and peels.
+Discard the cores.

 10. Use a soft pastry brush or your fingers to brush ¼ cup of the melted butter over all the dough.

-12. Spread out a few large spoonful's of the apple filling in a long line.
+12. Spread out a few large spoonful's of the apple filling in a line.

-14. Brush the top of the dough with some of the remaining ¼ cup of melted butter that’s covering the apple filling.
+14. Brush the top of the dough that’s covering the apples with some melted butter.

-16. Again roll the dough over the newly placed apple filling, using the edge of the parchment paper to lift it up.
+16. Roll the dough over the apple filling, using the parchment paper to lift it up.

-20. Slice and enjoy it plain, or ice cream, whipped cream, or vanilla sauce.
+20. Slice and enjoy it plain or with ice cream or vanilla sauce!

 - Try to cut the apples as thinly and uniformly as possible with a sharp kitchen knife.
 If the apple slices are different sizes in thickness, they’ll cook at different times.
 Larger apple slices will still be crunchy and uncooked while the thin slices will be soft and juicy.